KevinKra/Notes/certifications/aws/developer/resource.md

 - **Rolling with additional batch** – Deploy the new version in batches, but first launch a new batch of instances to ensure full capacity during the deployment process.

 - **Immutable** – Deploy the new version to a fresh group of instances by performing an immutable update.
 To perform an immutable environment update, Elastic Beanstalk creates a second, temporary Auto Scaling group behind your environment’s load balancer to contain the new instances.
-First, Elastic Beanstalk launches a single instance with the new configuration in the new group.
-This instance serves traffic alongside all of the instances in the original Auto Scaling group that are running the previous configuration.
+Immutable deployments can prevent issues caused by partially completed rolling deployments.
+If the new instances don’t pass health checks, Elastic Beanstalk terminates them, leaving the original instances untouched. **If an immutable environment update fails, the rollback process requires only terminating an Auto Scaling group.
+A failed _rolling update_, on the other hand, requires performing an additional rolling update to roll back the changes.**

-- **Blue/Green** – Deploy the new version to a separate environment, and then swap CNAMEs of the two environments to redirect traffic to the new version instantly.
+- **Traffic splitting** – Deploy the new version to a fresh group of instances and temporarily split incoming client traffic between the existing application version and the new one.

 ## Elastic Beanstalk Questions